Youssifai/eswed/logs.md

 });
 ```

-## Edge Runtime Compatibility Verification

-**Problem:**
-- Potential issues with Node.js APIs (setImmediate, MessageChannel, MessageEvent) from scheduler and @clerk/clerk-react that are not supported in Edge Runtime.

-**Solution:**
-- Verified that all API routes in the project already had the appropriate `export const runtime = "nodejs"` declaration to ensure they're using the Node.js runtime instead of Edge runtime.
-- Fixed the download-folder route.ts file to use proper runtime declaration.

 ## Summary

-All the issues have been addressed:
+All the identified deployment issues have been addressed:
-1. Fixed TypeScript type error by adding the missing `updatedAt` field
+1. Fixed TypeScript type errors in `actions/project-actions.ts` and `app/layout.tsx`
+2. Installed missing dependency `@emotion/is-prop-valid`
+3. Added explicit Node.js runtime declarations to key components and routes that use Clerk
-2. Enhanced the Webpack configuration to properly handle `.mjs` files
+4. Enhanced Webpack configuration to properly handle `.mjs` files
-3. Verified all API routes are properly configured to use Node.js runtime

 These changes should resolve the deployment issues on Vercel related to TypeScript type errors, Edge Runtime compatibility, and Webpack dependency handling.